shipmonk-rnd/composer-dependency-analyser/README.md

 - **Unknown classes**
   - Any class missing in composer classmap gets reported as we cannot say if that one is shadowed or not
-  - This might be expected in some cases, so you can disable this behaviour by `--ignore-unknown-classes` or more granually by `--config`
+  - This might be expected in some cases, so you can disable this behaviour by `--ignore-unknown-classes` or more granularly by `--config`

 It is expected to run this tool in root of your project, where the `composer.json` is located.
 If you want to run it elsewhere, you can use `--composer-json=path/to/composer.json` option.